X Close

 This problem is most noticeable at venues and Live concerts where not a single word can be understood.
 We have become so accustomed to hearing inter-modulated sound from distorted sound systems that we have accepted it as being normal.

 6. Dynamic power response Is the ability for the sound fidelity to remain intact between low and high power.
 It is not possible for one amplifier driving different speakers (passive) or one speaker used beyond 3 octaves to achieve this accurately.
-The majority of sound systems are passive due to cost and the fashion for systems to be small.
+The majority of sound systems are passive due to cost and the fashion for sound systems to be small.
 For a system to sound consistent and accurate at all power levels it must be active.
 Each speaker driven by its own amplifier and matched in efficiency, power and dispersion.
 This also eliminates cross interference within and between the speakers (inter-modulation).

 Spectral ballance